divetool/.github/README.md

-# .github
+# DiveTool
-DiveTool organization profile
+The companion for a diver.
+By divers, for divers.